 We have entered into a set of technology transfer and related agreements with Med Immune Inc., Astra AB and The Washington University, pursuant to which we acquired rights to certain gram-negative antibiotic targets, products, screens and services developed at Washington University.
 In February 2000, we ended our collaborative relationship with Washington University on this technology, but still maintain a non-exclusive license to technology acquired through these related agreements.
 Gram-negative pathogens utilize structures called pili to adhere to target tissue.
 Inhibition of the assembly of pili should effectively inhibit disease caused by this class of organisms.
-In July 1999 we were awarded a Phase I SBIR grant from the National Institute of Health to support our development efforts in this area.
+In July 1999 and August 2000 we were awarded Phase I Small Business Innovation Research grants from the NIH to support our development efforts in this area.